-Plan Date-the date specified in this Plan on which coverage commences for the Group.
+Plan Date-the date specified in this Plan on which coverage commences for the Employer.

-Plan Sponsor-Boise Municipal Health Care Trust.
+Plan Sponsor-City of Boise.

 Podiatrist-an individual licensed to practice podiatry.

 Post-Service Claim-any claim for a benefit under this Plan that does not require Prior Authorization before services are rendered.